 Description

-First World War memorial with later additions for the Second World War and War in Afghanistan.
+Ludgershall War Memorial is a First World War memorial that includes later additions for the Second World War and the War in Afghanistan.
+It is constructed from Bath stone on a limestone base, with iron railings set on a low flint boundary wall.

-The eastern side is inscribed with the names of those lost in the First World War.
-The western side is inscribed with the names of those lost in the First World War and the war in Afghanistan.
-The northern side is inscribed with the names of those lost in the Second World War.
+On the southern side, the memorial bears the inscription: TO HONOUR/ THE MEMORY/ OF THOSE/ MEN OF/ LUDGERSHALL/ WHO FELL/ IN/ THE GREAT WAR/ 1914-1919/1939-1945, accompanied by a wreath.
+The eastern side lists the names of those lost in the First World War, while the western side includes names from both the First World War and the war in Afghanistan.
+The northern side commemorates those lost in the Second World War.

-SUBSIDIARY FEATURES: the memorial is set within a small triangular garden surrounded by low flint wall with plain iron railings.
+The memorial is surrounded by a small triangular garden enclosed by a low flint wall and plain iron railings.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.